rodriguezh21/readme_generator/README.md

 ## Homework #7

-### "As a manager I want to generate a webpage that displays my team's basic info so that I have quick access to emails and GitHub profiles."
+### "AS A developer:

+I want a README generator so that I can easily put together a good README for a new project"

 ##  Table of Contents